foundersandcoders/coursebook/src/course/application/git.md

 ## Staging and committing

-Staging is a step before committing changes.
+Staging tells git which files we'd like to add to our next commit.
 When you stage changes you can continue to make changes in the working directory and control which files or changes you'd like to include in a commit.

 When staging, you can specify files to stage, or using the `.` you can stage all the files in your current directory.